Bim Afolami: Early life

 Afolami was born and brought up in Crowthorne, Berkshire.
 His father Samuel is a Nigerian consultant doctor in the NHS, who moved to the UK in his early twenties.

-Afolami was educated at Bishopsgate School, Eton College and University College, Oxford, where he read Modern History, served as Librarian of the Oxford Union Society, and played football for the university team.
+Afolami was educated at Bishopsgate School, a prep school in Egham, Surrey, and at Eton College, an all-boys independent boarding school in Berkshire.
+He was Berkshire county champion several times in both the 400m and triple jump as a schoolboy, and also competed at national level.
+He reached the final of the national English schools athletics championships finals in 2002 in the triple jump.
+He attended University College, Oxford, where he read modern history.
+While at Oxford, he was librarian of the Oxford Union Society and played football for the university team.

+He previously was a supporter of the Labour Party.

-Before he became an MP, Afolami worked as a corporate lawyer at Freshfields, and Simpson Thacher & Bartlett, and then as a senior executive at HSBC.
+Before he became an MP, Afolami worked as a corporate lawyer at Freshfields, Simpson Thacher & Bartlett and then as a senior executive at HSBC.